 Old clothes, water clear polyester resin

-Its title, Omphalomancies surges from an antique method of divination meant to determine the future conceptions of new born babies, based on the shape and marks of their navel.
-Omphalomacies depict two types of navels, one big and deep and a protruding navel, acting both as windows into a seemingly collapsed bodily dichotomy (interior-exterior).
-This appears as the result of the domestic and intimate action of taking off one’s clothes and leaving them carelessly on the floor.
-Discarding used and apparently sweaty clothes on the floor becomes a political action that reconsiders the uncontrollability of the body and questions its structures.
-Seemingly, as layers and orders that are simultaneously within us and surrounded by us.
+Old and used sports clothes sit carelessly on the floor, fixed by resin in the form in which they were left.
+Its title, Omphalomancies surges from an antique method of divination, claiming to determine the future conceptions of newborn babies based on the shape and marks of their navel.
+Omphalomacies depict two types of navels, one big and deep and a protruding navel.
+Both act as windows or doors into a seemingly collapsed bodily dichotomy (interior-exterior).
+Omphalomancies appear as the result of the domestic and intimate action of taking off one’s clothes and leaving them carelessly on the floor.
+Discarding used and seemingly sweaty clothes on the floor becomes a political action that reconsiders the uncontrollability of the body and questions its structures, ends, and beginnings.